bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [* ] Explain what a token is used for.

+Tokens are yoused to encode authentication credentials and haver them avalible to the user via local storage

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ *] What steps can you take in your web apps to keep your data secure?

+use HTTPS, use localstorage to store encrypted tokens, keep software up to date.

-- [ ] Describe how web servers work.
+- [ *] Describe how web servers work.

+a web server takes ncoming requests and processes them in acordance with its progaming and returns information.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ *] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+post, get, put, and delete corrispond to create , read, update, and delete.

 ## Project Set Up